enpjp/utils.template.package.creator/README.md

 The first template will be visible in the new file from template menu.
 (You may have to restart your RStudio session for it to appear in the menu).

 file >> new file >> R markdown.. >> From Template

+## Development Area

+Files under the heirarchy inst > dev > <packacke.name>.inst.dev are not included in builds and git.
+You can intiate a development git repository under this heireachy.
+This is not currently supported in the desktop version of git.
+However, if you nanigate to this location in the command line and use:

+    git init

+The repositiory can be added to the desktop version of git.